acm-cui/website-cui2024/submit/posters.md

 Posters are short papers that present early-stage research and late-breaking work in the field of Conversational User Interfaces.
 This track is suitable for shorter, original contributions that do not meet the length requirements or depth required for the Papers track.
 Submissions can include preliminary results, short prequels to or follow-ups of larger studies, early student research, and other research that is better suited to an interactive discussion format.
 For the submission and review process, you should write an extended abstract that summarizes the content you wish to present in your poster.
 If accepted, we will invite you to present your work at CUI 2024, with your extended abstract published in the conference proceedings.

 Examples of previously successful poster submissions at CUI can be found in the ACM Digital Library.
-Last year’s posters were published as ["demonstration"](https://dl.acm.org/doi/proceedings/10.1145/3571884 'CUI 2023 proceedings') in the posters and demos session.
+Last year’s posters were published as ["work in progress"](https://dl.acm.org/doi/proceedings/10.1145/3571884 'CUI 2023 proceedings') in the posters and demos session.

 ## Key dates